-And when Paul had laid his hands upon them, the Holy Spirit came on them, and they began speaking with tongues and prophesying. -Acts 19:6 the point.
+But one who prophesies speaks to men for edification and exhortation and consolation.
+One who speaks in a tongue edifies himself; but one who prophesies edifies the church. -1 Corinthians 14:3-4 the point.
 In a sense, prophesying is like giving others the results of a verse-search God kindly did for them through the Bible: it highlights the key elements of His truth for their situation.
 And sometimes-especially for people who do not yet acknowledge the reality of God in their lives-a prophecy is so poignant and penetrating it convinces them of God's present and active existence (1 Corinthians 14:24-25).

-Whereas praying in the Spirit edifies and builds us up personally, prophesying edifies and encourages others (1 Corinthians 14:3-4).
-When we perceive the faint whisper of what the Lord reveals to our understanding, and speak it as a word of prophecy, the people to whom we give the word will be encouraged, built up and drawn closer to Him.
-That is the goal and remember that I told you before it was known."
+Prophets and prophecies let us in on God's intentions before those intentions are obvious to the natural observer.
+In effect, God tells people by His Spirit, "This is what I am up to.
+When you see it happen, remember that I told you before it was known."
 Prophetic words help people understand the plans of God.
 They proclaim the will and counsel of God for various situations.
 Prophecies should leave people believing that God knows about their unique situations.
 And that He cares: "I see where you are.
 Now look at Me, and listen to what I'm going to do about your situation."